 ITEM NUMBER: III.A.
-Auditor of Public Accounts Discussion

-PURPOSE OF ITEM: Brief the Audit, Risk, and Compliance Committee regarding the upcoming financial statement audit for the year ended responsible for auditing the accounts of every state department, officer, board, commission, institution, or other agency handling any state funds.
+Auditor of Public Accounts Discussion PURPOSE OF ITEM: Brief the Audit, Risk, and Compliance Committee regarding the upcoming financial statement audit for the year ended June 30, 2021.
+NARRATIVE: The Commonwealth's Auditor of Public Accounts is responsible for auditing the accounts of every state department, officer, board, commission, institution, or other agency handling any state funds.
 Among other things, the Auditor of Public Accounts determines that state agencies are providing and reporting appropriate information on financial and performance measures.